mesonbuild/meson/docs/markdown/Fs-module.md

 Non-absolute paths are looked up relative to the directory where the current `meson.build` file is.

-If specified, `~` is expanded to the user home directory.
+If specified, a leading `~` is expanded to the user home directory.

 ### exists